-In this chapter, we begin our discussion of the promotion component of the Marketer's Toolkit.
+In this chapter, we begin our discussion of the promotion component of the Marketer’s Toolkit.
 We start by defining promotion, and we show how promotion is used to meet different objectives.
 Because communication is a key element of promotion, we take an extended look at the communication process.
 Next, we explore different characteristics of promotion and how different promotional methods stack up to these characteristics.
-Finally, we discuss factors affecting the choice of promotional methods.
+Finally, we discuss factors affecting a marketer’s choice of promotional methods.

 - What is Promotion?

 - Objectives of Marketing Promotions

 - The Communication Process